irvj/picks/README.md

 **Q: Can I use this in automated scripts?**
 A: Yes!
 The script has predictable exit codes (0 for success, 1 for errors) and can be easily integrated into shell scripts or automation workflows.

-**Q: Why are some images rotated incorrectly?**
-A: Modern versions (1.0.0+) automatically handle EXIF orientation.
-If you're using an older version, update to the latest release.

 **Q: How do I process multiple folders at once?**
 A: Use a bash loop: